dagronf/DFSearchKit/README.md

 * Create a new index file on disk and add some items to id

 ```
-if let indexer = DFIndexFile.create(with: file.fileURL)
+if let indexer = DFSearchIndexFile.create(with: file.fileURL)
 {
    let documentURL = URL(string: ("doc-url://d1.txt")!
 	indexer.add(documentURL, text: "This is my first document"))